sjefvanleeuwen/showcase/docs/kubernetes/setup-aks-cluster.md

 ...
 ```

+Another great way of selecting your prefered region is to visit: https://azureprice.net/Region.
+The ID column contains the name of the region you can use in the az cli, as well as the average VM costs indexed against other regions.

+For a graphical overview (worldmap) of regions and more details per region visit: https://azure.microsoft.com/en-us/global-infrastructure/geographies/

 ### Azure Cluster Creation

 We are now ready to set up the cluster in the created resource group.
 We will be creating a simple one node cluster for now.